shepherliu/blockchain-trace/README.md

  2. search the all holders for a given contract address.
  3. search the transactions for a given user address and/or a given contract.
  4. search the emit log events for a given contract. (for the hackathon Event-Specific Endpoints).
+ 5. search the identitys for a given address that integrated with the gitcoin passport.

 ***How to runs***